Javascript Menu by Deluxe-Menu.com

 internally consistent

-done over a period or several days
+done over a period of several days

-re-done every 9 months
+re-done every nine months

 We have described a few 'Maladaptive Assessment Syndromes' which can apply to even competent professionals.
 Which below is NOT one of those mentioned?